seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-ar.rst

 [v]

- This modifier instructs **llvm-ar** to be verbose about what it is doing.
+ This modifier instructs **llvm37-ar** to be verbose about what it is doing.
 Each editing operation taken against the archive will produce a line of output saying what is being done.